UB-Mannheim/docxstruct/README.md

 False                         ¦¦Dr. Willibald Janßen, Würzburg
 ```

-This is a part of the categorized json output for one segment ('Sitz' as example)
+This is a part of the categorized json output for one segment ("Sitz" as example)
 ```
      "Sitz": [
           {